 Arne Slot salutes Liverpool character after yet another late show in dramatic win over Atletico Madrid in Champions League

-Arne Slot lauded Liverpool’s mentality after they scored yet another late winner to claim a 3-2 win over Atletico Madrid in the Champions League at Anfield.
+Arne Slot was high in his praise of British record £125m signing Alexander Isak after he made his Liverpool debut in their late 3-2 win against Atletico Madrid on Wednesday.

-The Premier League champions let slip a two-goal lead after efforts from Andy Robertson and Mo Salah were cancelled out by Marcos Llorente's double before Virgil van Dijk headed home in the second minute of added time.
+The striker started as the Premier League champions let slip a two-goal lead after efforts from Andy Robertson and Mo Salah were cancelled out by Marcos Llorente's double before Virgil van Dijk headed home in the second minute of added time.

-Liverpool have already made a habit of scoring late winners this season, most recently beating Burnley 1-0 in the Premier League thanks to Salah's 95th-minute penalty.
+Isak did not play a part in Newcastle's summer preparations or start to the season as he sought a move to Anfield.

 - Liverpool 3-2 Atletico Madrid - Match report